Unleash/unleash/website/docs/user_guide/unleash-context.md

 ### Legal values

 By using the **legal values** option when creating a context field, you can create a set of valid options for a context field's values.
-If a context field has a defined set of legal values, the Unleash Admin UI will only allow users to enter one or more of the specified values.If a context field _doesn't_ have any defined legal values, the user can enter whatever they want.
+If a context field has a defined set of legal values, the Unleash Admin UI will only allow users to enter one or more of the specified values.
+If a context field _doesn't_ have any defined legal values, the user can enter whatever they want.

 Using a custom context field called _region_ as an example: if you define the field's legal values as _Africa_, _Asia_, _Europe_, and _North America_, then you would only be allowed to use one or more of those four values when using the custom context field as a [strategy constraint](../advanced/strategy-constraints.md).